mackeral/stats/README.md

 creates a timestamped JSON file of citation objects

-db.js
+fillDB.py
 -----
-`node db file [flush=true|false]`
+`python fillDB file`

-inserts the objects in file into the databas flush=true will delete from the table before running the insert
+inserts the objects in file into the database